DEFRA/defra-ai-legacy-modernisation/playbook/pages/pathways/ms-access/database/02-sql-refactoring.md

 - Open SQL Server Migration Assistant (SSMA).
 - Connect to the SQL Server instance and the Access database.
-- Start the data migration process by clicking on the "Migrate Data" button.
+- Start the data migration process by clicking on the **Migrate Data** button.
 - Ensure that the data is migrated successfully without any errors.

 ---